Chinese Short-Form Creative Content Generation via Explanation-Oriented Multi-Objective Optimization: Experiments

-For multi-EUOs' optimization in the NCB task, in-context methods demonstrate better improvements in both creativity and balance compared to reasoning-based ones.
-As shown in Table~\ref{tab_com}, reasoning-based methods provide limited achievement in explicit objectives, with notable declines in some cases.
-For example, with GLM-4, CoT's EC is 80.25, which is lower than the Base’s 88.37 (a drop of 8.12), highlighting CoT’s limitations in CNLG, as also discussed in~\cite{zhong2024let}.
-In contrast, few-shot improves explicit performance by introducing additional examples (e.g., Few-shot’s EC rises from Base's 88.37 to 94.10 on GLM-4).
-Regarding balance, Fig.~\ref{fig_comp_std} shows that few-shot still significantly outperforms reasoning-based methods (CoT, TDB).
-The underlying cause is shown in Fig.~\ref{fig_comp_exp}: reasoning-based methods perform well on common objectives (e.g., O1, O5) but struggle with others.
-Notably, most baselines also underperform on complex, rarer objectives (e.g., O3, O4).
-This imbalance highlights the limited their limited adaptability to diverse creative objectives.
-Retrieval-based methods offer cultural knowledge that helps on objectives like O1 but introduce noise that negatively impacts others (O2–O5).
-Consequently, Q2Kw often performs worse than Base in terms of EC and EC\_std (see Table~\ref{tab_com}, Fig.~\ref{fig_comp_std}).
-Traditional agent-based methods such as LLM-D struggle on O4 (Fig.~\ref{fig_comp_exp}), indicating a need for more effective information expansion beyond user input.
-Accordingly, NAMeGEn integrates the strengths of in-context learning with more accurate expansion and retrieval to reduce noise.
-Supported by explicit objective guidance and iterative dynamic optimization, NAMeGEn demonstrates strong adaptability to diverse EUOs.
-It achieves the highest EC and lowest EC\_std (Table~\ref{tab_com}, Fig.~\ref{fig_comp_std}), validating NAMeGEn’s effectiveness in optimizing multi-EUOs for NCB.
+Reasoning-based methods provide limited gains in EUOs' performance and even exhibit notable declines in some cases in Table~\ref{tab_com}.
+For example, CoT's EC (80.25) is lower than the Base’s EC (88.37) on GLM-4.
+A further analysis (Figure~\ref{fig_comp_exp}) reveals that reasoning-based methods perform well on common objectives (e.g., O1, O5) but struggle with others.
+This highlights the limitations of reasoning-based prompting in CNLG, as ~\cite{zhong2024let} discusses.
+The in-context methods, such as Few-shot, perform better than reasoning-based methods by introducing additional examples.
+For instance, Few-shot EC is 94.10, which is higher than 80.25 (CoT) on GLM-4.
+However, other baselines still present notable limitations.
+Retrieval-based methods offer cultural knowledge that helps with objectives like O1 but introduce noise that negatively affects others (O2–O5).
+Consequently, Q2Kw often performs worse than Base in terms of EC and EC\_std (see Table~\ref{tab_com}).
+Traditional agent-based methods such as LLM-D struggle on O4 (Figure~\ref{fig_comp_exp}), indicating a need for more effective information expansion beyond user input.
+Most baselines perform poorly on complex and rarer objectives (e.g., O3, O4), highlighting their limited adaptability on diverse EUOs.
+In contrast, MAGIC-HMO demonstrates strong adaptability to diverse EUOs.
+It achieves the highest EC and the lowest EC\_std (Table~\ref{tab_com}), validating its effectiveness in optimizing multi-EUOs for CBN.
+This improvement is attributed to more fine-grained information expansion and examples that enhance query understanding and reduce noise.
+Additionally, explanation-oriented iterative dynamic optimization also provides more cues for verifying EUOs, which also improves the quality.